-Ask if the participant to indicate if they have had wheezing or whistling in their chest since their SOL clinic visit.
+Ask if the participant to indicate if they have had wheezing or whistling in their chest since their last SOL phone call.
 Participants who respond no or are unsure are skipped to Q21.

 Q20a.
 Have you had an attack of wheezing or whistling in the chest that has made you feel short of breath?